ProjectIgnis/Distribution/README.md

 * cover2: the back of your opponent's cards

 ### Skins:
 Editable by addings subfolders to **skin**, in the main Ygopro folder.
 For each folder, provide an unique `skin.xml` file, with the changes you want.
-The skin can be changed in the settings, or defined directly in the `<skin = >` line in `system.conf` For instruction on what each field does, See README in `skin`.
+The skin can be changed in the settings.
+For instruction on the supported field and their effects, see README in `skin`.

 ### Audio:
 See README in `sound`.